mclegoman/luminance/ResourcepackGuide/ResourcepackGuide.md

 The guide will use Souper Secret Settings specifically to demonstrate how features work, since it exposes a lot of the structure of existing shaders

 This guide is written by [Nettakrim](https://bsky.app/profile/nettakrim.netal.co.uk), if there are any problems, let me know!

+# Guides for mods using Luminance

+Souper Secret Settings has a few specific features, see [its page](Soup.md) for a guide.

+As does Perspective, although its guide has not yet been written.